What Does a Domestic Partnership Mean? Legal Rights & Key Differences in Canada

 Rights and Obligations of Domestic Partnerships

 While domestic partnerships don’t provide all of the same rights and obligations as marriage, they afford certain similar rights.
+In particular, domestic partners may be entitled to spousal support if the relationship ends, depending on factors such as financial dependency and the length of the partnership.
 Here are some of the key rights and obligations that come with a domestic partnership.

 Financial Responsibilities